-Other drugs may be offered by your doctor to treat pain when it is not controlled with over-the-counter remedies.
-They include a short course of corticosteroids such as prednisone, and opioid-containing pain relievers such as codeine, propoxyphene, and others.
+Other drugs may be offered by a doctor to treat pain when it is not controlled with over-the-counter remedies.
+They include a short course of corticosteroids such as prednisone, and opioid-containing pain relievers such as codeine and others.
 They are often used in combination with acetaminophen or, less commonly, with ibuprofen.
-As will all medications, side effects can occur; if taking any of these medications long term, you should discuss with your doctor and pharmacist the potential dangers associated with the medications.
+As will all medications, side effects can occur; if taking any of these medications long term, one should discuss with a doctor and pharmacist the potential dangers associated with the medications.

 Must Read Articles Related to Neck Strain